Skip to Main Content

 History of the USC Aiken Gregg-Graniteville Library

-In 1972, the Library was moved to the present campus site and into 6,800 square feet of space on the second floor of the Administration Building - the single facility on the new campus.
-Gifts from the Gregg-Graniteville and Swint Foundations provided funds to build a separate library building which was appropriately named the Gregg-Graniteville Library.
-The new building was completed in 1975.
+In 1972, the library moved to 471 University Parkway, into a 6,800-square-foot space on the second floor of the Penland Building—the only facility on the new campus.
+Gifts from the Gregg-Graniteville and Swint Foundations provided funds to build a separate library building, appropriately named the Gregg-Graniteville Library.
+Completed in 1975, USCA became the first of the regional and four-year campuses of the University of South Carolina System to have a separate building devoted to a library.